 - Swollen eye

 It’s important to remember that glaucoma in dogs is serious.
-If left untreated, glaucoma can lead to blindness, and so medical attention is strongly suggested in order to preserve your pet’s eyesight.
+If left untreated, glaucoma can lead to blindness.
+That’s why medical attention is strongly suggested to help preserve your pet’s eyesight.

-1. Spinach.
-Spinach is full of carotenoids which can strengthen the ocular tissue and prevent further degeneration of the eye.
+Spinach is full of carotenoids, which can strengthen the ocular tissue and prevent further degeneration of the eye.
 Add some raw, organic spinach to your dog’s meals several times a week (1 tsp per 10 lbs of body weight).

-4. Vitamin C. Dogs make enough vitamin c on their own, but since it’s an antioxidant, adding some to your dog’s diet can help protect his eyes.
-Dandelion and Alfalfa are both good natural sources of vitamin C. For Alfalfa, add a pinch per 10 lbs of bodyweight to your dog’s food per day.
+For alfalfa, add a pinch per 10 lbs of bodyweight to your dog’s food per day.
 For Dandelion, sprinkle 1 tsp per 20 pounds of body weight directly onto your dog’s food.

 You can also make a tea with dried dandelion.
 Boil 8 oz water and add 1 oz of the dried herb.
 Give your dog 1/3 cup per 20 pounds of her body weight, up to 3 times a day.